MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-refactor-web-app-sql-managed-instance.md

 - Contoso needs to review backup requirements for the Azure SQL Managed Instance database.
 [Learn more](https://docs.microsoft.com/azure/sql-database/sql-database-automated-backups).
 - Contoso also needs to learn about managing SQL Database backups and restores.
 [Learn more](https://docs.microsoft.com/azure/sql-database/sql-database-automated-backups) about automatic backups.
 - Contoso should consider implementing failover groups to provide regional failover for the database.
 [Learn more](https://docs.microsoft.com/azure/sql-database/sql-database-geo-replication-overview).
-- Contoso needs to consider deploying the web app in the main East US 2 and Central US region for resilience.
+- Contoso needs to consider deploying the web app in the main region (`East US 2`) and the secondary region (`Central US`) for resilience.
 Contoso could configure Traffic Manager to ensure failover when regional outages occur.

 ### Licensing and cost optimization